deependhulla/limit-email-access-by-country/README.md

 Limit IMAP4 , POP3, SMTP services access for users based on country.
 (To reduce hack attack)

 ## Challenges
+aaaa
 ## Solution
+bbb
 ## Ideal Setup for This project.
+ccc
 ## Used Setup details.
+ddd
 ## Quick Details for Understanding for implementation
-We have setup Postifx / Dovevot Mailserver on Debian 9.x 64bit Linux.
+- We have setup Postifx / Dovevot Mailserver on Debian 9.x 64bit Linux.
-We have installed Apache2 +LetsEncrypt SSL &  GroupOffice for WebBased access.
+- We have installed Apache2 +LetsEncrypt SSL &  GroupOffice for WebBased access.
-With only below Port configured only for localhost use only.
+- With only 110/143/25 Port configured only for localhost use only.

+### Now  we installed Nginx on Debian OS by stopping apache2 servies as nginx while installation try to use port 80.
-Latter We installed Nginx on Debian and disabled port 80/443 Services by removing file :
+### And latter to disable/binding port 80/443 Services by removing file from site-enable

 ,,,
-# stop apache2 as nginx while installation try to use port 80.
 service apache2 stop
 apt-get install nginx-full
 service nginx stop
 rm /etc/nginx/sites-enabled/default
 service apache2 start
 ,,,
-##

 #### nginx.conf update for configuring Nginx as mail-proxy for
 - IMAP4-ssl port 993